 - Pelvic pain

-If you are having symptoms you believe are related to PCOS, see your physician.
-Individuals with PCOS are at increased risk for Type 2 diabetes, increased blood pressure and cholesterol, depression, anxiety and endometrial cancer.
+If you are having symptoms you believe are related to PMOS, see your physician.
+Individuals with PMOS are at increased risk for Type 2 diabetes, increased blood pressure and cholesterol, depression, anxiety and endometrial cancer.

-A healthy eating plan for women with PCOS may include:
+A healthy eating plan for women with PMOS may include:

-- Four to five meals or snacks daily, including breakfast.
-Avoid skipping meals.
+- Four to five meals or snacks daily, including breakfast

-- Protein at all meals and snacks.
-Good choices include nut butters, lean meats, fish, tofu, beans, lentils and low-fat dairy products.
+- Protein at meals and snacks, including nut butters, lean meats, fish, tofu, beans, lentils and low-fat dairy products

 Find a Nutrition Expert